-Sync with Dropbox File Versioning Git integration Hierarchical structure Latex Math Lightweight Nested Notes Works Offline Plain text file Portable Save as txt Text formatting Wiki-like interface WYSIWYG Support Add a feature
+Sync with Dropbox Export to HTML Export to LaTeX File Versioning Git integration Hierarchical structure Latex Math Lightweight Nested Notes Notetaking Works Offline Plain text file Portable Save as txt Text formatting Wiki-like interface WYSIWYG Support Add a feature

-convert-notes-to-html educational getting-things-done hierarchy hierarchy-notes latex-equation-editor latex-equations markdown-export note-taking notebook wiki xfce
+convert-notes-to-html educational getting-things-done hierarchy hierarchy-notes latex-equation-editor latex-equations markdown-export notebook wiki xfce

 Make this page better by adding screenshots to Zim.